-Below are several books that are helpful resources for healing and resilience.
-Many of them are available in the Columbia libraries.
-Students can request them as Kindles, hard copies, or read them online.
+Below are many books – organized by topic – that are helpful resources for healing and resilience.
+Many of them are available in the Columbia libraries, where you can request them as Kindles, hard copies, or read them online.

-After you complete this option, go to CourseWorks to confirm your participation in the Initiative.
+After you complete this option, login to Courseworks to confirm your participation in the Initiative.

 Author and incest survivor Laura Davis offers practical advice and encouragement based on in-depth interviews and workshops for those trying to support survivors while tending to their own needs.
 Harper Collins (1991).